vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/018/07_A_pakthAso.md

 The l’s of the names bhalānás- and álina- and the unmotivated retroflex -ṣ- in viṣāṇín- suggest peoples outside of the Ārya mainstream, although of course they could also show the kinds of deliberate phonological deformation found elsewhere in the hymn.
 It’s possible that bhalānás- reflects a form of √bhṛ, hence my ‘raiders’.
 It is not clear whether śivā́saḥ should be interpr. as the usual adj. (‘kindly’) or as the name of another group of fighters.
 The published translation reflects the former (flg.
 Schmidt), but I am now inclined to consider the latter more likely, primarily because it’s not phonologically outlandish.
 In this case I’d tr.
 “The Pakthas and the Bhalānases spoke out, and the Alinas and the Viṣānins -- (all) ‘kindly’ --” This would be a sarcastic aside about the martial forces ranged against us.

-If we accept the Schmidt/Witzel distribution of the allegiances of the various named forces, those named in ab are complaining about the defection of the sadhamā́d- who led them to the battle but has now gone over to the Tṛtsu (/Sudās) side and has turned to attack the nṝ̥́n (‘superior men’), by which they mean themselves.
+If we accept the Schmidt/Witzel distribution of the allegiances of the various named forces, those named in ab are complaining about the defection of the sadhamā́d- who led them to the battle but has now gone over to the Tṛtsu (/Sudās) side and has turned to attack the nṝ̥́n (‘superior men’), by which they mean themselves.
 The sadhamā́d- is most likely Indra, and so losing him as an ally would be a serious blow.

 On the unexpected form sadhamā́s, if the nom. sg. to sadhamā́d-, see Scarlatta (381) with lit.
 I think it unlikely that it’s an acc. pl., a possibility Oldenberg considers by assigning it to a diff. root.
 As noted above (vs. 6) with regard to puroḷā́s, the rhyme with king Sudās may have played a part.